bj00rn/pysaleryd/README.rst

     $ pysaleryd -h

-Connect to system and capture websocket data to stdout
+Connect to system and capture websocket data to stdout test

 .. code-block:: shell